-- Iocale.alias This file maps a simplified locale name, or alias, to a full locale name.
-For example, en\US to en\US.ISO8859-1.
+- locale.alias This file maps a simplified locale name, or alias, to a full locale name.
+For example, en_US to en_US.ISO8859-1.
 The locale.alias file is referenced first by Xlib to map the simplified platform-specific locale name to the X internal full locale name.
-Xlib uses the full locale name to lookup further information. - Iocale.dir This file maps a full locale name to the locale database file that should be read.
+Xlib uses the full locale name to lookup further information. - locale.dir This file maps a full locale name to the locale database file that should be read.
 The locale.dir file is referenced after the locale.alias file to determine the locale definition file corresponding to the X internal locale name.
-For example, en\US.ISO8859-1 to iso8859-1/XLC\LOCALE.
-Note that /usr/lib/X11/locale is assumed, so libX11 should read in the file /usr/lib/X11/locale/iso88590-1/XLC\LOCALE when running in the en\US locale. - Iocale.Idx This file is read by the AIX dynamic locale loader and maps a locale name to an AIX-specific XLC.
+For example, en_US.ISO8859-1 to iso8859-1/XLC_LOCALE.
+Note that /usr/lib/X11/locale is assumed, so libX11 should read in the file /usr/lib/X11/locale/iso88590-1/XLC_LOCALE when running in the en_US locale. - locale.ldx This file is read by the AIX dynamic locale loader and maps a locale name to an AIX-specific XLC.
 For every locale, one of the following is specified: